vogonsorg/q2dos/readme.txt

 * CD-ROM music
 * OGG music
 * Networking (You need a packet driver)
+* Loading/unloading game DLLs in DX3 format.

 What works but needs more testing?
 * Modern sound cards like AC'97 or HDA
 * Mouse wheel support with -mwheel.
 See other misc info below.

 What doesn't work:
-* Loading/unloading of DLLs.
-No other game modes, but connecting to custom servers is OK.
 * Playing in a Win9x or NTVDM DOS box.
 * TGA files from maps that were only optimized for OpenGL.
 * Some models from Whale's WODX server can crash the software renderer.
 I'm